Pandagamerteen08/Adaptive-AI-Oxygen-Tank/README.md

 * More Languages Check the Localization folder for the languages that will be added + more in the future
 * Add another island with it's very own story line
 * Pressing a button for a different dive mode
+* A whole new story to the game

 [⬆️ Back to Top](#advanced-robotic-voice-oxygen-tank)